techtolentino/digital-card/about.md

 The guilt and fear of not being a 'suitable father' led me back to school (while still working full-time).
 Somehow I was able to accelerate through another undergrad program and receive a Bachelor's of Science in Information Technology in a couple of years.
 But even then, I didn't know where I would find a decent enough job, espcially since San Diego isn't known for being too much of a tech city.

-By the time our second son was born, I was sure of a few things:

-1. I knew I wanted a role in the tech industry
-2. This would mean learning a totally new skillset
-3. We would have to leave San Diego
+By the time our second son was born, I was sure of a few things.
+I knew I wanted a role in the tech industry, which would mean learning a totally new skillset.
+After long consideration, we had to admit that San Diego didn't have much to offer us.

+At that point, we knew our lives had to change.

 ### Uprooting